 AI-Powered Insights and Predictions

 The new Analytics can now automatically alert you to the significant changes and trends in your data.
-This means that it can notify marketers to data that reflect a surging demand for the services and products that they are selling.
+This means that it can notify marketers of data that reflect a surging demand for the services and products that they are selling.

 Google’s advanced machine learning models can also be used to predict outcomes including churn rates and the possible ROI a business could earn from a specific demographic.
 When this data is known, marketers will be able to figure out the high-value customers and target their marketing efforts to them.